1. Bronte Baths

 .jpg_13.jpg)

-Just south of Mcivers Baths, Wylies Baths was built in 1907 by Harry Alexander Wylie.
-Like Bondi Icebergs, Wylies has everything from yoga classes to massage services.
-It’s a great stop on the Bondi Beach walk.
+Located just south of Mcivers Baths, Wylies Baths was built in 1907 by Harry Alexander Wylie.
+Like Bondi Icebergs, Wylies offers all the amenities, from yoga classes to massage services.
+It's a great stop on the walking trail along Bondi Beach.

 10. Bilgola Rockpool